The Mosaic of Christ - Submission Requirements

-Pieces must be new (created no earlier than 2020), original pieces of art.
-Mediums that will be accepted are painting, printmaking, drawing, mixed media work, photography, digital illustration, small sculptures.
+Pieces must be new (created no earlier than 2021), original pieces of art.
+Mediums that will be accepted are painting, printmaking, drawing, mixed media work, photography, digital illustration, or small sculptures, installations, and assemblages.
 Installation and assemblage pieces will be considered on a case by case basis.
-Contact Esther at esther@writandvision.com with questions.
+Contact Esther at esther@thecompassgallery.com with questions.
 Performance art, large sculpture, new media, and audio or video pieces will not be accepted due to exhibit objectives and space constraints.
 Two dimensional work should preferably be a maximum of 36 inches wide.
 Pieces larger than 36” will be considered on a case by case basis due to space constraints.
 Sculptures can be no more than 18 inches wide or deep and 20 inches tall.

 Work, and images used to create work, must be free of any copyright infringement and must be created by or properly licensed by the artist.